LucasHasting/IP-Subnet-Calculator/README.md

 # IP-Subnet-Calculator

-This program works as a subnet calculator simular to the website [here](https://www.calculator.net/ip-subnet-calculator.html)
+This program works as a subnet calculator similar to the website [here](https://www.calculator.net/ip-subnet-calculator.html)

 ## Table of Contents